AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models: Background and Related Work

 The rapid development of foundation models has significantly propelled research efforts in evaluating their performance and behavior.
 As these models continue to grow in size and complexity, it becomes increasingly important to assess their abilities in understanding textual data and performing complex reasoning and problem-solving tasks that humans typically excel at.
 Consequently, studies have been conducted to understand their strengths and limitations.

-\citet{liang2022holistic} conducted a holistic evaluation of dozens of language models (up to InstructGPT~\citep{ouyang2022training}) on several previous NLP tasks (e.g., Openbook QA \citep{kwiatkowski-etal-2019-natural,Mihaylov2018CanAS} and text classification \citep{clark2019boolq}), focusing on model behavior analysis.
+ToxiGen~\citep{hartvigsen2022toxigen} and BOLD~\citep{dhamala2021bold} evaluates the bias in language models. \citet{liang2022holistic} conducted a holistic evaluation of dozens of language models (up to InstructGPT~\citep{ouyang2022training}) on several previous NLP tasks (e.g., Openbook QA \citep{kwiatkowski-etal-2019-natural,Mihaylov2018CanAS} and text classification \citep{clark2019boolq}), focusing on model behavior analysis.
 However, this work does not cover the most recent LLMs such as \textit{ChatGPT} and \textit{GPT-4}, and evaluations are mainly conducted on artificially curated NLP datasets rather than real-world scenarios for testing humans.

 Recognizing this limitation, recent reports have emphasized the importance of evaluations in human-centric scenarios.
 For example, \citet{choi2023chatgpt} assessed ChatGPT's performance using essay questions from law schools.
 Recent reports start to investigate the capabilities of GPT-4, like \citet{bubeck2023sparks} and \citet{openai2023gpt4}.
 The official technical report of GPT-4~\citep{openai2023gpt4} also underscored the importance of evaluating models' behaviors on human exams and analyzed GPT-4's performance on several such exams.
-However, the relevant benchmarks in these reports and the corresponding model outputs are not publicly available, and the scoring relies on human experts.
-These factors limit further insights that could be drawn from the broader research community.
+However, the relevant benchmarks in these reports and the corresponding model outputs are not publicly available, and the evaluation metric is also not transparent.
+These factors limit further research to follow up their evaluation and to make direct comparison.

 To bridge this gap, we propose \benchmarkname, which releases collected questions from high-standard, official human exams and supports a standardized, automatic evaluation metric.
 Furthermore, we conduct comprehensive experiments with the most recent LLMs including \textit{ChatGPT} and \textit{GPT-4} and release the model outputs to foster analysis and research within the entire community.